tock/tock/doc/BluetoothLEStack.md

     /// Receives a packet of at most `buf.len()` size
     ///
-    /// Returns ReturnCode::EBUSY if the radio is currently transmitting or
+    /// Returns Err(ErrorCode::BUSY) if the radio is currently transmitting or
     /// receiving, otherwise ReturnCode::Success.
     fn receive_packet(&self, buf: &'static mut [u8]) -> ReturnCode;